mcmullengreg/NCC2016/_posts/2016-06-22-coaching-education.md

 - 77% feel there are not enough qualified coaches in their sport
 - Critical age periods for motor abilities exist
   - E.g. learn a second language at a young age

+---

+## transformational leaders

+Positive outcomes

+- intrinsic motivation
+- effort
+- team cohesion
+- athlete wellbeing
+- positive youth development.

+### High performance expectations

+Worry if people don't tell you what's wrong; indicator that you don't care.

+High expectations are good.
+Don't expect to be perfect, provide a perfect effort

+Build coaching confidence
+Seeing athletes progress builds confidence as a coach

+Coaching development
+Knowledge/prep
+Leadership skills

+Caring lots of presentations on it

+Because coaches care, they trust them motivate them and provide a deeper perspective that they can be successful